Coding-George/Toy_Robot_Simulator/README.md

 ## Future Enhancements

 - [ ] GUI interface with Tkinter
-- [ ] Command-line interface for interactive use
+- [x] Command-line interface for interactive use ✅
 - [ ] Multiple robots on the same table
 - [ ] Obstacle placement and navigation
 - [ ] Path recording and playback
 - [ ] Unit tests with pytest
 - [ ] Configuration file support
+- [ ] Command history and replay functionality
+- [ ] Save/load robot sessions

 ---